Excessive Use Ordinance in Effect

 On August 30, 2016, the Governor signed into law Senate Bill (SB) 814, adding language to the Water Code (commencing with section 365) that prohibits “excessive water use” by single family residential customers whenever mandatory rationing is in effect, or when the District is affected by a drought declared by the Governor based on local conditions.
 Each urban retail water supplier is required to define “excessive water use” within its boundaries and establish a method of identifying and discouraging such excessive water use.

 To comply with California State law, on September 28, 2021, EBMUD’s Board of Directors amended the excessive use penalty ordinance to include lower-level droughts and to adjust penalty thresholds.
-The ordinance is not currently active but could become so if current drought conditions worsen.

 - Stage 2 droughts: 66 units per month, or roughly 1,646 gallons per day